dolittle/DotNET.Applications/Documentation/Frontend/JavaScript/commands.md

 ## Proxy generation

 For C# developers, there are automatically generated proxies of commands, security and validation related to the command.
-Read more about the proxy generation features of doLittle [here](proxy_generation.md).
+Read more about the proxy generation features of Dolittle [here](proxy_generation.md).
 These can be taken as dependencies on constructors of types.
-Read more about [dependency injection](dependency_injection.md) in doLittle.
+Read more about [dependency injection](dependency_injection.md) in Dolittle.

 Commands can be created manually in the client code if one wants to.
 It is not required to go through proxy generation.